Igor-Belskiy/Kivy-Test-App/README.md

 # Kivy-Test-App
-# Just for testing some featers.
+# Just for testing some features and services.